DavidVentura/esp-snapcast/README.md

 ## Known issues

-- On startup, for ~1s there will be some glitched audio until the buffer fills up
-- When the audio server (snapserver) stops transmitting data, the last sample plays over and over.
 - There still are some scenarios which cause a missed frame, and there's no stretching/cutting, so it's a jarring transition.

 ## Recommended snapserver settings